To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

 If it is really cold or wet the girls eat their morning tea outside and then go inside but are expected to be doing something quietly.

 The school office is situated in the Administration Block at the top of the driveway.
-Any general enquiries are to be directed through the office manager, Mrs McEntyre.
-The office is open from 8.30am – noon & 12.30pm until 3.15pm.
+Any general enquiries are to be directed through the office manager, Mrs Roberts.
+The office is open from 8.30am – noon, 12.30pm until 3.15pm.

 OUT OF BOUNDS

-Years 5 – 8 are allowed in the area between Rooms 5/6 and 7/8 however they are not to loiter in the cloakbay.
+Years 5 – 8 are allowed in the area between Rooms 5/6 and 7/8, however they are not to loiter in the cloakbay.

 All girls require a physical education bag.
 This may be purchased from school if they don’t already have a suitable navy, draw string bag.

 The PE uniform needs to go home every weekend to be washed.
 Senior girls need to wash their PE uniform during the week as well to prevent it becoming smelly, especially when they start going through puberty.

 The senior girls often wear their PE shorts under their dress.
 A better option is to wear navy bike shorts.
 This stops the PE shorts becoming smelly.

 Our prizegiving is usually held on the second to last day of the school year in the school hall.
 Extended family are welcome.